-- 7.20.
-The final row is in bold font as it is not published by the government but is derived from the figures they have provided.
-While it is an attempt to calculate an overall figure for the Dorset Council area, it should be noted that it includes the former district of Christchurch, which does not form part of the Dorset Council area.
-The HDT results for East Dorset and Christchurch have been combined because the Christchurch and East Dorset Local Plan Part 1: Core Strategy (2014) provided a single housing requirement figure for the two districts, which cannot be disaggregated. - 7.21.
-While the combined HDT result of 97% suggests good performance, and places Dorset Council above the various penalties outlined above, it would be informative to consider what the result would be without Christchurch.
-Dorset Council estimates that the HDT results for the Dorset Council area (excluding Christchurch) would be 102% and 106% for the years 2022 and 2023 respectively.
-Details of these calculations are set out in Appendix I. This confirms that the recent performance of housing delivery across the Dorset Council area has been healthy, and above the thresholds for penalties set out in NPPF.
+8.27.
+The total figure in the final row have not been published by MHCLG but are derived from the figures published for the adopted Local Plan areas.
+This is an attempt to calculate an appropriate figure for the Dorset Council area, but it also includes former district of Christchurch, which does not form part of the Dorset Council area.
+The HDT results for East Dorset and Christchurch are combined because the Christchurch and East Dorset Local Plan Part 1: Core Strategy (2014) was a joint Local Plan which provides a single housing requirement figure for Christchurch and East Dorset which are now split between BCP Council and Dorset Council respectively.
+This figure cannot be disaggregated.

+8.28.
+While the combined HDT result of 97% suggests good performance, and places Dorset Council above the various penalties outlined in the NPPF, it would be informative to consider what the result would be when considering the Dorset Council position excluding Christchurch.
+Dorset Council estimates that the HDT results for the Dorset Council area (excluding Christchurch) would be 102% for 2022 and 106% for 2023.
+Details of these calculations are set out in Appendix H. This confirms that recent performance of housing delivery across the Dorset Council area has been healthy, and above the thresholds set out in NPPF.